random-walkie/gasw_foncc/README.md

 See the individual project READMEs for more detailed usage instructions:
 - [TCP Connection Monitor Documentation](tcp-connection-monitor/README.md)
 - [HTTP Request Analyzer Documentation](osi-network-projects/src/http_analyzer/README.md)

+### Disclosure Statement
+The `osi-networks-project` is the result of a collaborative development effort between me and [Claude](www.claude.ai), an AI assistant created by Anthropic.

+#### Repository Contents
+The project was conceived and developed through an interactive, iterative process.
+While the initial conceptualization and architectural decisions were made by me, the implementation details, code writing, and refinement were achieved through a collaborative dialogue with AI assistance.

+#### Roles and Contributions

+##### Me:

++ Project conceptualization
++ Domain expertise in networking and OSI model
++ Overall architectural guidance
++ Code implementation
++ Iterative refinement of code and documentation
++ Critical review and validation

+##### Claude (Anthropic AI):

++ Code implementation
++ Architectural suggestions
++ Detailed technical documentation
++ Test case generation
++ Iterative refinement of code and documentation

+#### Transparency
+This project exemplifies the potential of human-AI collaboration in software development.
+While the AI provided substantial technical assistance, all critical decisions and final approvals were made by the human developer.

+#### Ethical Considerations

+The project was developed with a strong educational focus.
+All code was generated with careful consideration of best practices.
+The collaboration aimed to create a learning resource for network protocol understanding

+#### Disclaimer
+This project is an experimental collaboration and is provided as an educational tool.
+Users should exercise their own judgment and conduct their own testing.

+## Coursework
+This section contains my completed coursework assignments, including:
+- Weekly lab exercises
+- Assignment submissions

+## Exam Preparation
+Materials to help study for exams:
+- Concept summaries
+- Practice questions
+- Diagrams illustrating important network concepts

 ## Learning Approach